jaredly/geometricart/Roadmap.md

+Ok, I want a way to designate a given snapshot as the "main one" or also, a way to delete a snapshot.

+I kinda want to indicate on a history node whether there's anything that's animatable ...

+CONSIDER for graph coloring, ignoring neighboring sides that are very small.

+#

 Next up:
-- adjust -> remove all shapes at once.
+- [x] adjust -> remove all shapes at once.

+YAYYYY IT WORKED

 #